GlueCoders/java_to_python/_posts/2018-04-15-hello_world.md

 Interesting fact :
 Go on cmd prompt, type python and you will get python console.
 Enter import this and you will see cool guidelines for writing code.
 That is known as PEP-8

+#### Naming Conventions:

+Unlike Java, Python  doesn't recommend camel cases for naming.
+So file names, variable names and other such declarations have lower caps with underscore has logical delimiter.
+For example hello_world.py and variables as customer_name and not customerName.